sdondley/ClimateChangeChat/index.md

     * It's much faster to write this way
     * Ideas can be conveyed very succinctly
 * Why is the design so plain?
-    * I'm more concerned with content over
+    * I'm more concerned with content and functionality over design
     * This will change over time as I work on it

 This is the ClimateChangeChat.com website, authored by: